manumehrotra/LikeScrum.com/README.md

 LikeScrum
 =============

-Is an opensource project management tool.
+LikeScrum.com is an opensource project management tool.

 The beauty of this tool is that it is completely opensource and completely free.